 |

-the response speed of the Document Reader and the integrated screen
+The response speed of the Document Reader and the built-in screen

 |